PrastianHD/plume-testnet/README.md

 ### Menu[4] Swap GOON/goonUSD
 - After one wallet swap, wait 5 seconds before moving to the next wallet.
 - After all wallets swap GOON to goonUSD, then return to the Main Menu.
-- The amount of swap can be adjusted in .env
+- Swap amount can be adjusted in .env
 ### Menu[5] Stake goonUSD
-- Before staking, each wallet will first claim the NEST STAKING rewards
+- The stake amount is automatically all in according to the goonUSD balance in the wallet.
 - After all wallets stake, then return to the Main Menu.
-- The amount of stake can be adjusted in .env
+- The stake amount can be adjusted in .env
 ### Menu[6] ETH/USD BTC/USD ARB/USD Price Prediction
 - All wallets take turns predicting whether the price will go up or down
 - The wallet automatically randomly chooses whether to pair ETH or BTC or ARB, then returns to the Main Menu.